-When this light illuminates on a car’s dashboard, it could mean the oil level is low and needs topping up.
-Or it may be warning that the oil pump has stopped working.
-This will cause catastrophic damage to the engine as you’ll have metal parts grinding against metal and they’ll eventually seize.
-Stop and have it checked out immediately.
+The red engine light either means that your oil level is low and needs topping up or that the oil pump has stopped working.
+A lack of oil will cause the metal parts of the engine to grind against each other and eventually seize up.
+Stop and get it checked out immediately.

 Used Car Buying Guide: Citroen C4 (2010 to 2017)